 No respect is due.
 Thousands of AMERICANS evacuated from their homes, many burned to the ground and our "President" points his little finger in the wrong direction to settle scores #ClimateChangeIsReal https://t.co/hV0fgkXW4j— Jimmy Kimmel (@jimmykimmel) 10 de noviembre de 2018

 Katy Perry also lashed out against the president in her Twitter account.
 According to the Hot n Cold singer, "This is an absolutely heartless response.
 There aren't even politics involved.
-Just good American families losing their homes as you tweet, evacuating into shelters."
+Just good American families losing their homes as you tweet, evacuating IGNORE INTO shelters."

 This is an absolutely heartless response.
 There aren’t even politics involved.
-Just good American families losing their homes as you tweet, evacuating into shelters. https://t.co/DJ4PN26bLZ— KATY PERRY (@katyperry) 10 de noviembre de 2018
+Just good American families losing their homes as you tweet, evacuating IGNORE INTO shelters. https://t.co/DJ4PN26bLZ— KATY PERRY (@katyperry) 10 de noviembre de 2018

 Among the people evicted by the fire were also several Hollywood personalities, such as Kim Kardashian and the Mexican director Guillermo del Toro.